deanwampler/spark-scala-tutorial/README.markdown

 The helper class `Verse` will be used to define the schema for Bible verses.
 Note the new imports.

-Next define a convenience function for collecting an `RDD` into an array and dumping its contents to the console.
-Since there could be a lot of "records", we'll take the first `n`, where `n` defaults to 100.
+Next, define a convenience function for taking the first `n` records of an `RDD` (`n` defaults to 100) and printing each one to the console:

 ```
-def dump(rdd: RDD[_], n: Int = 100) = rdd
+def dump(rdd: RDD[_], n: Int = 100) =
-  .collect()        // Convert to a regular in-memory collection.
-  .take(n)          // Take the first n lines.
+  rdd.take(n).foreach(println) // Take the first n lines, then print them.
-  .foreach(println) // Print the query results.
 ```

-Now create a [SQLContext](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.SQLContext) that wraps the SparkContext, just like the `StreamingContext` did.
+Now create a [SQLContext](http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.SQLContext) that wraps the `SparkContext`, just like the `StreamingContext` did.
 We don't show this here, but in fact you can mix SparkSQL _and_ Spark Streaming in the same program.

 ```
+val sc = new SparkContext(argz("master"), "Spark SQL (9)")
 val sqlc = new SQLContext(sc)
 import sqlc._
 ```

 The import statement brings SQL-specific functions and values in scope.
+(Scala allows importing members of objects, while Java only allows importing `static` members of classes.)

 Next we use a regex to parse the input verses and extract the book abbreviation, chapter number, verse number, and text.
 The fields are separated by "|", and also removes the trailing "~" unique to this file.
 Then it invokes `flatMap` over the file lines (each considered a record) to extract each "good" lines and convert them into a `Verse` instances. `Verse` is defined in the `util` package.
 If a line is bad, a log message is written and an empty sequence is returned.
 Using `flatMap` and sequences means we'll effectively remove the bad lines.